CodeWithDennis/larament/README.md

 ```

 ## Composer Review
-A composer script `composer review` is available to run the following commands to ensure the codebase is clean and ready for deployment.
-Of course, you can run these commands individually as well.
+A composer script `composer review` is available to run the following commands to ensure the codebase is clean and ready for deployment:
 ```bash
 ./vendor/bin/pest --parallel
 ./vendor/bin/pint